mkaszubowski/reefpoints/source/posts/2016-07-26-how-to-bisect-ember.md

 ### Finding the bad commit with bisect

 From the `components-ember` folder start with running the `git bisect start` command, this will start your bisect session.
-Then run `git bisect bad HEAD` to tell the bisect session that the latest commit is a bad commit.
+Then run `git bisect bad` to tell the bisect session that the current commit is a bad commit.
 The next step is a little bit harder, you will need to find a commit that you are sure of to be good.
-One trick is to go back about six weeks in the history and pick a commit, this commit will have a high chance of being good.
+One trick is to go back about six weeks (about one Ember version) in the history and pick a commit, this commit will have a high chance of being good.
+One warning though: going back too far might cause you to find a bug that is irrelevant to your case.
 When you have found such a commit, run `git bisect good <sha-of-good-commit>`.
 The response will look something like the following:

 ```
 Bisecting: 117 revisions left to test after this (roughly 7 steps)